 Units of credit: 6

-Cycle of offering: Course not offered every year - contact School for more information.
+Cycle of offering: Course offered every Semester 1

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-If you are currently enrolled in MATH5305, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5305, you can log into UNSW Moodle for this course.

 Partial differential equations provide the natural mathematical description of many phenomena of interest in science, engineering and finance.
 Such equations are often difficult or impossible to solve using purely analytical (pencil and paper) methods, especially for realistic industrial problems.
 This course introduces finite difference methods for three key classes of partial differential equations: elliptic (Poisson equation), parabolic (heat or diffusion equation) and hyperbolic (transport equation).
 Related methods in computational linear algebra are also discussed.

 A substantial component of the course is devoted to the practical implementation of numerical methods using the Julia programming language.
 We also provide an introduction to Linux for scientific computing.
 No prior knowledge of Julia or Linux is assumed, but students must have some previous experience with simple computer programming.